Table of Contents

 Streptogramin and pristinamycin belong to a relatively new class of substances, the streptogramins.
 Like macrolides and lincosamide, they inhibit the peptidyl transferase activity of the 50S ribosomal subunit (elongation inhibition).
 Streptogramin can also be bactericidal; a component of the antibiotic modifies the conformation of the ribosome, so that only the active component of the antibiotic can bind there.

 Streptogramins are effective in the treatment of infections caused by gram-positive bacteria, including MRSA.
 Enterobacteriaceae are resistant to these antibiotics.

-Oxazolidinones are also a new class of synthetic antibiotics, and are not related to any other class of antibiotics.
-Hence, oxazolidiones do not exhibit cross-resistance or cross-allergies with other antimicrobial agents.
+Oxazolidinones are also a new class of synthetic antibiotics and are not related to any other class of antibiotics.
+Hence, oxazolidinones do not exhibit cross-resistance or cross-allergies with other antimicrobial agents.
 Oxazolidiones inhibit protein biosynthesis, however, the exact mode of action is still unknown.

 Linezolid is used for the treatment of infections such as pneumonia or skin and soft tissue infections caused by resistant gram-positive bacteria.